instantOS/instantos.github.io/youtube/installguide.md

 ### 1. Download ISO

-Head over to [https://instantos.io/download](https://instantos.io/download) and download the latest iso to your computer (can be any computer, does not have to be the one you plan on installing to).
+Head over to [https://instantos.io/download](https://instantos.io/download) and download the latest ISO to your computer (can be any computer, does not have to be the one you plan on installing to).

 ### 2. Download etcher.io